 Staff should only discuss concerns with the DSL (or Deputy in their absence).
-That person willthen decide who else needs to have the information and they will disseminate it on a 'need- to-know' basis.
+That person will then decide who else needs to have the information and they will disseminate it on a 'need- to-know' basis.

-However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education 2023 emphasises that any member of staff can contact children's social care or the dedicated NSPCC helpline if they are concerned about a child.
+Any member of staff can contact children's social care or the dedicated NSPCC helpline if they are concerned about a child.